MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![grid](https://lh3.googleusercontent.com/YZp6Ja3U9-wJxlpDpxiVlAHr5gsGKXKaZ-ezDB5yRrQPfphpQnTl1SD5GmrJEiRgTwXPy79ARqDr)

-### Histogram-module:
-This module is used for calculating histogram of the image.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('histogram',options)
+    .addSteps('grid-overlay',options)
     .run()

+### Histogram-module:
+This module is used for calculating histogram of the image.

 Where options is an object with the following property:

 -   gradient: Boolean value used to toggle gradient along x-axis. (true or false; default true)